esyede/alitphp/README.md

 $app->config('config.ini');
 $app->run();
 ```
-_Wait, Am i missing something?_

-Ah, yes.
-Where is my class middleware ?!

-Uhm, sorry, my bad.
+You need the middleware?
 This is it!

 ```php
 class Test {